IzzyMRob/Space_Vulture_CS276/README.md

 ## Game Overview
 In 1976 Will Crowther created the game Colossal Cave Adventure, also known as Adventure.
 This was one of the first text-based games ever created, and it pioneered the genre of "adventure" games.

-In 2024 I re-created the functionality of this game for her final project in CS 151 at Willamette University.
+In 2024 I re-created the functionality of this game for my final project in CS 151 at Willamette University.
 I also created my own story to go with it, chosing a Sci-Fi Horror theme instead of the original fantasy one.

 Now, I am working on turning my version of this game from a text-based implementation to a 2D one.
 The game is focused on exploration and learning things about your environment, rather than combat like many modern games.